asongtoruin/site/content/Posts/2025-10-01 Culture Corner_September 2025.md

 **Date Everything**: Cara and I started playing this weird dating sim where you basically have to flirt with inanimate objects around your house.
 It is absolutely bizarre, but very silly and fun.

 ## BOOKS
 **Slow Horses**: Why would you put an entire series of 8 books on sale _apart from_ the 4th one?
-Very silly to me.
-But I fairly quickly went through the first book - a fun little espionage-y thriller.
+Very unreasonable to me.
+But I fairly quickly went through the first book - an entertaining little espionage-y thriller.